beyzoskaya/beyzoskaya/README.md

 ### Hi there, I'm Beyza Kaya!🙈

 Welcome to my GitHub profile!
-I'm a Master Student in Aritificial Intelligence -specifically Bioinformatics- at Ozyegin University , enthusiastic about exploring new AI techniques, emerging areas, and various machine learning methods.In addition to my current studies, I have a background in Industrial Engineering.
+I'm a Master Student in Aritificial Intelligence -specifically Bioinformatics- at Ozyegin University , enthusiastic about exploring new AI techniques, emerging areas, and various machine learning methods.In addition to my current studies, I have a background in Industrial Engineering with double major degree.

 ## About Me

 - 🔭 I am currently working in Bioinformatics at Özyeğin University.
-- 👩🏼‍💻 I am currently working in research area of Hi-C interactions and the prediction of chromsomes with graph specific models.
+- 👩🏼‍💻 My current study focuses on area of gene expression prediction for miRNA/mRNA interactive target gene sets with Spatio-Temporal Graph Models and their biological interpretations with Gene Ontology analysis.

 ## Skills
 - 💻 Programming Languages: Python / C++